ysdn2019/Graduates-List/graduates/zachery-eng.md

 ---
 path: /work/non-verbal-communication
 graduate: Zachery Eng
-mainimg: /assets/work/eng_zachery_nonverbal_main.jpg
+cover: /assets/work/eng_zachery_nonverbal_main.jpg
-thumbnailimg: /assets/work/eng_zachery_nonverbal_web_thumbnail.jpg
+thumbnail: /assets/work/eng_zachery_nonverbal_web_thumbnail.jpg
 title: Non-verbal Communication
 groupmembers:
-fields: Communication, Environmental, Interactive
+category: Communication, Environmental, Interactive
 mediumdimensions:
 description: Non-verbal communication is defined as any behavior—voluntary or involuntary, aside from words themselves that pass on any meaning.
 This project explores the effects of our behavior and actions, and examines the emotional and physical impact that it has on another.
 The full case study will be available at zacheryeng.com.
 digitallink: http://zacheryeng.com/